stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 There, the seventh of October, 45 days after the children disappeared, a truck driver stopped to make a call.

-“I was walking over there when I saw something white rising and falling in the water,” recounts Siti Kasim, a lawyer from Kuala Lumpur.
+"I was walking over there when I saw something white rising and falling in the water," recounts Siti Kasim, a lawyer from Kuala Lumpur.

-“I could see two legs.
-At first, I thought that it was a doll, but then I looked closer and saw that it was a girl’s body.”
+"I could see two legs.
+At first, I thought that it was a doll, but then I looked closer and saw that it was a girl’s body."

 Two days later, Norieen and Miksudiar were found sheltering between the roots of a great tree, skinny and quite near death.